hkk595/Resizer/README.md

             }
         });
 ```
-Note: You don't need to declare the new image as final nor array if it is an instance variable of the class, instead of a local variable in a function.
+Note: You don't need to declare the new image as final nor array if it's an instance variable of the class, instead of a local variable in a function.

+#### Refer to the [JavaDoc](https://hkk595.github.io/Resizer) for more details.

 #### Library specification
     Minimum SDK: API 16